 Dramatic colours work particularly well in small areas of your home because you get a wonderful hit of colour without overwhelming the whole place.
 So if you’re thinking about how to paint a narrow hallway, for example, or what to do with your downstairs loo, dark and bold colours can be a good way to go.

-Greens are bang on trend right now, so why not try a sultry green like The Drink?
-Or a stately dark green like Ditch The Tie?
-You could also go for a punchy teal like Pool House which is both vibrant AND relaxing.
+Greens are bang on trend right now, so why not try a deep bronze green like The Tobacconist?
+Or a dark olive green like Nomad?
+You could also go for a punchy peacock blue like The Posh Seats which is both vibrant AND relaxing.
 I know that sounds like quite the combo to pull off, but – trust us – it works 👌

 HOW ABOUT CREATING SOME CONTRAST?

 Good idea.
 If you feel a pale scheme painted all in the same colour is a bit dullsville, why not use two different neutrals together to create a subtle but stylish contrast?
-Humble and Well Grounded team up really well together, as do Screenshot and Pampas.
+Pablo and Cargo team up really well together, as do Screenshot and Pampas.

 The other thing that works really well in small spaces is the trend for two-tone walls with a really dramatic contrast halfway up the wall.
 It’s a really bold look and works particularly well in a contemporary space without any period features like cornicing or dado rails.
 And if you put the paler shade on the top half of the wall it will make the ceiling look higher 🙌